 The contest is open to all San Juan County residents.
 Questions?
-Call Christine Minney at 360-298-1925 or email christineminney@hotmail.com
+Call 360-378-4310

 - 1. Applicants are invited to create wearable artwork/fashion using recycled, repurposed, reused and/or found materials.
 Pieces must be durable enough for wearing in the show.
 Vintage or used clothing will not be accepted unless it has been significantly repurposed and redesigned into something substantially "new."